ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 draft: true
 ---

 This weekend I've been approached by [The Research Realm](https://researchrealm.net/), a group of people who aim to preserve Lego's history, to create a [No-CD crack](https://github.com/ioncodes/LRR_RU_NOCD) and fix a bug in the game that prevented any player from progressing in the Russian version of the game Lego Rock Raiders.
 In this blog post, I'll take you through the entire process of doing this, step by step, including all the mistakes I've made along the way in a story-telling fashion.

+I've never been a Lego Rock Raiders player myself (I've been a Lego Island kid instead!) so I don't know the exact intricacies and mechanics of the game.
+My main motivation derived from:
+1. Me believing that preservation is very important
+2. My girlfriend having fond memories of the game from back in her childhood

 ## Background
 Based on the information I was provided, I thought 2 separate issues took place in the game: